 “We used the Kelly chain after harvesting chickpea and then planted imi-tolerant canola 10 cm deep.
 The canola went on to yield 1.2–2.2 t/ha, which was a great result given the season,” says Brad.

-Harvest weed seed control
+Harvest weed seed control on hold

 “If the windrow is too big there is potential for it to be blown over.
-To avoid that, we turn the chopper fins backwards on our New Holland harvester to make the windrow with the chopper when necessary,” he says.
+To avoid that, we would turn the chopper fins backwards on our New Holland harvester to make the windrow with the chopper when necessary,” he says.
 “This condenses the windrow substantially, keeping it knee high rather than waist high.”

 Care is needed when doing this as the header can become blocked up, and air from the fan can blow some weed seed out to the side and away from the windrow.

 Brad says the key is to get the weed seeds in the front of the header and then to ensure they are concentrated into a zone where they can be managed strategically.

 In terms of crop choice, the Jacksons found narrow windrow burning is a good option for wheat and barley provided the stubble load is not too high.
 It also works well for chickpea, faba bean and linseed because of the low harvest height and lower stubble loads of these crops, however it can be hard to achieve an even flow of material into the narrow windrow.
 The Jacksons generally avoided narrow windrow burning in canola crops, opting instead for crop-topping as their main tactic to control weeds present at harvest in canola.

 While not currently implementing harvest weed seed control, the Jacksons will reintroduce the tactic any time they feel weed numbers at harvest are increasing.